adfinis/semantic-release-config/README.md

 Currently, this config is only a slight modification of the default config:

-- Deploy from `release` branch instead of `master`
-- Add [@semantic-release/git](https://github.com/semantic-release/git) plugin to publish updated `package.json` to repository after deployment
+- Add [@semantic-release/git](https://github.com/semantic-release/git) plugin to publish updated `package.json` and `CHANGELOG.md` to repository after deployment

 ## Installation